jimmystewpot/traceroute/README.md

   -h, --help    Show context-sensitive help.

 Commands:
   udp         UDP traceroute.
   tcp         TCP traceroute
+  service     Run as a service
+  generate    Generate a configuration file and print to stdout to run this as a service

 Run "traceroute --help" for more information on a command.